First time buyer guide

 - Easy access accounts, on the other hand, are very flexible.
 You can withdraw money whenever you like, but, because of this, the interest rates you earn will be much lower.
 It’s still an option worth bearing in mind if you have less than a year to save for a deposit.

 - Cash ISA: the advantage of a cash ISA (Individual Savings Account) is that you don’t have to pay tax on the interest earned.
 But you can only pay a limited amount into it yearly.

 - Fixed rate bonds and even current accounts may also be a good option.
 The interest rates you can get on these tend to be much better than on easy access accounts.
 But, you do need to have a little starting cash.

 - Lifetime ISA: a LISA allows you to save up to £4,000 each tax year until you turn 50, with the government adding a monthly bonus of 25% to the amount saved.

-- Help to Buy ISA: the government will top any money you save into your account by 25%, up to a limit of £12,000.
+- Help to Buy ISA: this scheme is now closed to new savers.
+But, if you opened one before 30 November 2019 you can continue to save into your account until November 2029.
+The government will top any money you save into it by 25%, up to a limit of £12,000.

 If you’re renting:

 - You might like to consider going back home to live with your family for a short period of time.
 Renting your own place can make it very hard for you to save any money at all

 - You could also move into a shared house as rooms are much cheaper